SCOPE OF THIS CHAPTER

 7.1 Placement Request, Identification and Approval

-Where the child's social worker considers that a Looked After Child requires a secure placement, and following agreement with the Service Director, the social worker should contact the Commissioning Placements Team who will then contact the Secure Welfare Co-ordination Unit (SWCU) to alert them that a placement is required.
+Where the child's social worker considers that a Child in Care requires a secure placement, and following agreement with the Service Director, the social worker should contact the Commissioning Placements Team who will then contact the Secure Welfare Co-ordination Unit (SWCU) to alert them that a placement is required.
 The social worker will need to complete the standard Secure Accommodation Referral form and return to the Placements Team who will liaise with SWCU.
 Separate arrangements are in place for Scotland, the Placements team will advise.

 The terms and conditions of the placement must be approved by Hampshire Council who is the national lead.If a placement is offered, the home is likely to need written confirmation of an undertaking to pay the stated fee and, where relevant, written confirmation of authorisation for a 72 hours placement, together with copies of the Interim Care or full Care Order and the DfE 'Certificate' for Children under 13 years.
 A copy of the Secure Order (when such an application has been made) will also be required in all cases.